-It is the policy of the Employer to provide reimbursement to their employees for the purchase or rebuild of approved safety type footwear for use in the performance of their duties, with acceptable hard toe protection as needed, and approved by management.
+It is the policy of WAPA to provide reimbursement to their employees for the purchase or rebuild of approved safety type footwear for use in the performance of their duties, with acceptable hard toe protection as needed, and approved by management.

-- a.
-The parties recognize that surveillance is conducted for safety and internal security reasons. - b.
-Management will be required to notify all employees in writing prior to initiating a program of video surveillance of employees within Western facilities.
+a.
+The parties recognize that surveillance is conducted for safety and internal security reasons.

+b.
+WAPA will be required to notify all employees in writing prior to initiating a program of video surveillance of employees within WAPA facilities.
 If the required notice is not given, any evidence obtained may not be used against any employee in a disciplinary action.
+An exception occurs if WAPA determines advance notification would compromise a legitimate ongoing investigation.